wusui/llama_slobber/README.md

 Llama_slobber is a package of python3 tools useful for Learned League data analysis.

-Right now, it consists of screen scraping routines which can be used to extract data from Learned League web pages, a HUN number calculator, and some minor formatting routines.
+It consists of screen scraping routines which can be used to extract data from Learned League web pages, calculation routines for various Llama Slobber statistics, and some formatting routines to help generate web pages and csv files.

 ## Name Origin